 2. Sell homemade products

 When you have the ability to control nearly every aspect of the products you sell, you can make them more cost effective, improve their quality, or cater them to a certain audience by targeting demand in the market.

-Josh Pigford already had a thriving home business in a business analytics startup, but wanted to find a way to flex his creative muscles.
+Josh Pigford already had a thriving home based business in a business analytics startup, but wanted to find a way to flex his creative muscles.
 He started printing succulent planters at home with his 3D printer—and a business was born.
 Cedar & Sail now carries planters, coasters, and other small desk tchotchkes.

 - How to sell candles